 3. How is the safety of food additives evaluated in Europe?

 All food additives must have a demonstrated useful purpose and undergo a rigorous scientific safety evaluation before they can be approved for use.
 Until the creation of the European Food Safety Authority (EFSA), the safety evaluation of additives in Europe was done by the Scientific Committee on Food (SCF).
-At present, it is the EFSA Panel on Food Additives, Flavourings, Processing Aids and Materials in Contact with Food (AFC Panel), who is in charge of this task.
+At present, it is the EFSA Panel on Food Additives and Nutrient Sources Added to Food (ANS Panel), who is in charge of this task.
 At an international level there is a Joint Expert Committee, from the Food and Agriculture Organisation (FAO) and the World Health Organisation (WHO), on Food Additives (JECFA).
 Assessments are based on reviews of all available toxicological data in both humans and animal models.
 From the available data, the maximum level of additive that has no demonstrable toxic effect is determined.
 This is called the "no-observed-adverse-effect level" (NOAEL) and is used to determine the "Acceptable Daily Intake" (ADI) for each food additive.
 The ADI provides a large safety margin and is the amount of a food additive that can be consumed daily over a lifetime without any adverse effect on health.
 The SCF before and now the European Food Safety Authority, encourage the lowest possible levels of an additive in a food.
 To ensure people do not exceed the ADI by consuming too much of, or too many products containing a particular additive, EU legislation requires that studies are done to look at the ranges of intakes across a population and to address any changes in consumption patterns.
 Occasional intakes over the ADI are unlikely to cause any harm because of the 100-fold safety margin.
 However, if the ADI might be exceeded by particular sectors of the population, the Commission would assess the need to review levels in foods or reduce the range of foods in which the additive is permitted.

 Thanks to strict regulation and thorough testing, food additives can be considered safe components in our diet that are contributing to the rapid evolution of the food supply in Europe and throughout the world.